 A player can act on his/her own.
-To do something, the storyteller might ask an ability to roll from the player.
+To do something, the narrator might ask an ability to roll from the player.
 This can come up in any situation, like in battle (possibly at the cost of actions) or in a busy tavern.
-Depending on the specific action that the player wants to do, the storyteller will decide the appropriate ability.
+Depending on the specific action that the player wants to do, the narrator will decide the appropriate ability.
 An ability roll consists of rolling a d20 and adding that to the ability score of the specific ability to get a result.

-Ability rolls can be used in two ways: either the storyteller decides a fixed difficulty for the roll or there will be another ability roll involved, highest wins.
+Ability rolls can be used in two ways: either the narrator decides a fixed difficulty for the roll or there will be another ability roll involved, highest wins.
 Fixed difficulty This list is a general way to handle ability difficulties.
 On difficulty 6, the result of the ability roll has to be 6 or higher.

 - 5: Very easy - Notice something that is right in plain sight (clue finding).